skudlur/skudlur.github.io/content/about.md

 ---
 ## Hello there!
 My name is Suhas Kudlur Viswanath

+- CPU Researcher at [Huawei Technologies R&D (UK) Ltd](https://www.linkedin.com/company/huawei-technologies-research-development-uk-ltd/?originalSubdomain=uk), Cambridge, United Kingdom.
-- A Master's By Research student at [The School of Informatics, University of Edinburgh](https://informatics.ed.ac.uk/).
+- I graduated with a Master's By Research degree from the [The School of Informatics, University of Edinburgh](https://informatics.ed.ac.uk/).
+I was sponsored by a research grant by Isolation Labs (University of Edinburgh) and Huawei R&D, Edinburgh, Scotland.
-- Huawei Research Grant award winner.
-- Database Systems Research Intern at [Huawei Technologies R&D (UK) Ltd](https://www.linkedin.com/company/huawei-technologies-research-development-uk-ltd/?originalSubdomain=uk).
+- Previously I was a Database Systems Research Intern at [Huawei Technologies R&D (UK) Ltd](https://www.linkedin.com/company/huawei-technologies-research-development-uk-ltd/?originalSubdomain=uk), Hardware Engineer at Arithmic Labs (Now known as Nasiko), SoC Design Intern at InCore Semiconductors.
 - A computer architecture geek.
-- An amateur runner.
 - Also, an avid spender on audio peripherals.

 ### Research Interests:

-- Computer Architecture
+- Novel Compute and Memory Architectures
 - Electronic Design Automation
+- Acceleration of software via hardware
 - Hardware-Software Co-Design
 - Performance Modelling and Analysis
 - Novel Memory Technologies